 If you want to merge C drive and the free space of E drive, right-click on E drive and select "Allocate Space" > choose allocate space to C drive and drag the mouse pointer until all available space being merged to C drive.
 For more detailed steps, you can refer to this page: Combine Partitions in Windows 11/10.

 #3 Case: Merge the Whole Space of the Resource Partition

 In this condition, if you want to merge the whole E drive to the C drive, you need to delete the E drive first to make it as unallocated space.
 For your notice, deleting partitions is supposed to remove its data, back up the exact partition data before proceeding.

 Now download the software and follow the guide below to merge non-adjacent partitions.

 Step 2.
-Merge non-adjacent partition space to target partition.
+Select a non-adjacent partition to merge, click "OK".